Graphic Novels for Travel

 Stunning, magical drawings complement a fictionalized story of migration from Africa to Europe based on interviews with survivors of Mediterranean crossings.

-This graphic novel, the story of a boy who crosses the Mediterranean, beautifully illustrates the human and natural landscapes that play a central role in the terrifying migrations being made by Africans.
-A subject few choose to consume, this graphic novel vividly makes alive one of today's biggest human stories.
+This graphic novel beautifully illustrates the human and natural landscapes that shape a boy's harrowing journey across the Mediterranean.
+A subject few choose to consume, it vividly brings to life one of today's most urgent human stories.

 Manabeshima Island Japan